 An online survey is available to comment on the Draft 2040 Washington County Comprehensive Plan.
 The survey will be open through September 30, 2018.

 The comprehensive planning process was initiated by the decennial census and the Metropolitan Council’s adoption of “Thrive MSP 2040,” a vision for the Twin Cities metro area over the next 30 years.
 Following “Thrive,” the Met Council adopted system and policy plans in the areas of transportation, water resources, parks and housing, and issued system statements to all counties, cities, and townships in the metro area.
 Each of these local government units must prepare a comprehensive plan and update it every 10 years.
 The Met Council is charged with reviewing these comprehensive plans.

 Before submitting a comprehensive plan to the Met Council, local governments must provide adjacent and affected jurisdictions the opportunity to review and comment on the draft plan.
 A mandatory six-month review period accommodates this requirement.
-For Washington County, that review period began on March 26, 2018.
-Following the required six-month review, a public hearing will be held.
+For Washington County, that review period began on March 26, 2018, and will end September 30, 2018.
+Following the required six-month review, a public hearing will be conducted, likely in October or November.
 All local comprehensive plans must be submitted to the Met Council by December 31, 2018.